 Synopsis: A small backwater town has a scientific research facility built underneath it, exactly like the Large Hadron Collider at the CERN facility that lies on the Franco-Swiss border near Geneva, Switzerland.
 But the people of this town experience all kinds of weird events and strange phenomena.
 Each episode follows one townsperson, or a particular group of townspeople, and their experiences with "the loop."

 Why you should watch: What an incredibly brilliant idea.
 Why wouldn't a super-accelerated particle smasher designed to uncover the mysteries of the universe not create super-weird events and interdimensional portals?!
 The premise of this show is quite possibly one of the most simple and effective we've ever seen.
 Using the existing notion of a sub-atomic research facility, which we're all already familiar with, as a frame for a "Twilight Zone"-style, "X-Files"-esque, episodic show featuring stories about the "strange and unexplained" is genius.
-Strong writing and exceptional casting make the week-by-week adventures of the fictional town of Mercer, Ohio addictive viewing.
+In a senseless waste of a genuinely promising idea, this show was tragically never renewed for a second season.

 Free with Amazon Prime